 Besides the asset-based fee, clients could also be responsible for trading costs such as administrative expenses, brokerage commissions and fund expenses.

-Financial planning services fees: Mariner Wealth Advisors could include basic financial planning for investment advisory clients.
+Financial planning services fees: The firm could include basic financial planning for investment advisory clients.
 If a client needs more sophisticated financial planning or tax preparation work, they may need to pay an additional fee, which could be based on the client’s net worth, a flat or hourly rate or a percentage of assets under advisement, up to 0.25%.
 Clients will negotiate their fee structure when signing up.

 Tax compliance and consulting fees: Tax clients are typically billed on either a fixed fee or hourly rate basis, or based on a percentage of AUM, with the rate ranging up to 0.25%.

-For more information on Mariner Wealth Advisors and the aforementioned events, visit the firm’s IAPD page.
+For more information on the firm and the disclosure above, visit the firm’s Investment Advisor Public Disclosure (IAPD) page.

-Mariner Wealth Advisors has approximately 40 offices in total.
-It has locations in the following states:
+The firm has approximately 70 offices in total, with locations in the following states:

-If you’re looking for an advisor that can handle multiple parts of your financial plan, then Mariner Wealth Advisors could be a good choice, thanks to all of its different services.
-The firm could also be a good choice for investors with smaller portfolios.
+If you’re looking for an advisor that can handle multiple parts of your financial plan, then Mariner Wealth Advisors may be a good option, thanks to all of its different services.
+The firm could also be a good option for investors with smaller portfolios.
 Mariner Wealth Advisors’ investment minimum is $100,000 for its managed portfolios, and it only takes $5,000 to invest through the firm’s robo-advisor.

-If you’re trying to minimize expenses in your portfolio, however, Mariner Wealth Advisors might not be the best fit.
-The firm’s maximum asset-based fee can run quite high.
-The fee structure could also increase costs through conflicts of interest, such as commissions from its broker-dealer service leading to excess trading.
+If you’re trying to minimize expenses in your portfolio, however, the firm might not be the best fit.
+Their maximum asset-based fee can run quite high.
+In addition, as detailed earlier in our review, there are instances in which the firm can monetarily benefit from recommending particular products, investments and third-party managers.
 Before you make your decision, be sure to research multiple firms to ensure you find the right financial advisor for you.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.